 Your Address Book stores all your email contacts, in preparation for the Email Invitations distribution method for your project.

-The spaces available for answer options to be entered.
+The fields available for answer options.

 The answers you have provided for respondents.

 A method of automatically changing the order of answers for each respondent.

 This acronym stands for Application Programming Interface: a set of subroutine definitions, protocols, and tools for building application software.
 This software is used to access the features or data of an operating system, application, or other services.